sygmaprotocol/sygma-ui/README.md

 > The parameters `domainId` and `networkId` are the ones that are being used by the local networks

 ### Start Sygma UI

 First, install dependencies using yarn

 ```bash
 yarn install
 ```

 Run the Sygma UI

 ```bash
 yarn start:ui
 ```

 ### Connect to Metamask

 Now you can connect to metamask.
 For this, you need to add the local nodes to the `networks` section of your metamask.
 The relevant data to set up local networks on metamask are the endpoints of the networks, already defined in the runtime config, and the `chainId` defined in the runtime config as `networkId`.

 After this, import the token to your metamask wallet.
 Notice that the local nodes have some accounts that hold some tokens.
 You can check those accounts and their private keys.

 In the case of the local setup `alice`, `bob` and `charlie` are the accounts with tokens.
-Also the three of them are the main relayers.
+Also, the three of them are the main relayers.
 So, if you want to import `alice` account to metamask, you will need to use her private key:

 This is are the most relevant private keys